knbknb/ai-system-roles/FOR-AND-AGAINST-PROMPTING.md

 ### What prompt engineering entails

+Mixed perspectives: here, 'users' are prompt engineers, but also LLM creators/finetuners, Chatbot GUI designers and HCI experts.

 - Help humans solve problems, enhance their thinking, let users get things done that they wouldn't be able to do otherwise.
 - A way of communicating clearly with models.
 Transform a complex task or piece of information and make it accessible to an educated layperson.
 - Needs experimentation and iteration.